 Meditation is easy, effective, and it is the only method for getting to the root of the problem.
 All problems stem from a spiritual problem (when I use the word “spiritual” here, what I really mean is a person’s psychological well being), and meditation can give each of us the wisdom, the insights, the bliss, and tranquility to make the best decisions for ourselves and others.

-If you’re struggling with any kind of addiction or know someone who is, please call or text us at (502) 276-6335, or email us at [email protected].
-We wish you or your loved one great luck and success on your journey to recovery.
+If you’re struggling with any kind of addiction or know someone who is, here are some great resources for getting started on your path to recovery.